iChintanSoni/beeai-platform/CONTRIBUTING.md

   ]
 ```

-Note: the `class` in the providers entry must be a valid provider supported by next-auth. see: https://github.com/nextauthjs/next-auth-example/blob/main/auth.ts
+Note: the `class` in the providers entry must be "IBM".

 - When debugging the ui component (See debugging individual components), copy the env.example as .env and update the following oidc specific values: